andrewburgess/space-bucket-pi/README.md

 The server is configured using environment variables

 ```
+CRON            Cron tab for capturing images
+DROPBOX_TOKEN   Token used for communicating with Dropbox
 LOG_LEVEL       Verbosity of the logger, defaults to "info"
 PORT            Port to listen on, defaults to 3001
 ```